claesenm/optunity/docs/index.rst

 **Examples of Optunity usage**

-Tuning an SVM with RBF kernel using Optunity and scikit-learn:
+As a simple example of Optunity's features, the code below demonstrates how to tune an SVM with RBF kernel using Optunity and scikit-learn.
+This involves optimizing the hyperparameters ``gamma`` and ``C``:

 .. literalinclude:: /examples/python/scikit_svm.py
     :language: python
-    :emphasize-lines: 4,11
+    :emphasize-lines: 5,12
-    :linenos:

 For more examples, please see our :doc:`examples page </examples/index>`.